oscerd/kamelet-samples/README.md

 - Simulation source to Log with extract field action
 - Simulation source to Log with insert field action
 - Simulation source to Log with insert header action
+- Simulation source to Log with mask field action
 - Simulation source to Log with replace field action
 - Time-based Lambda invocation to Telegram